-Best for IT service management and HR automation: Kore.ai
+Best for customer service and voicebot automation: Kore.ai

 Get 1% smarter about AI in financial services every week.